Qajar Iran: Fall of the dynasty

 Ahmad Shah Qajar was born 21 January 1898 in Tabriz, and succeeded to the throne at age 11.
-However, the occupation of Persia during World War I by Russian, British, and Ottoman troops was a blow from which Ahmad Shah never effectively recovered.
+However, the occupation of Iran during World War I by Russian, British, and Ottoman troops was a blow from which Ahmad Shah never effectively recovered.

 In February 1921, Reza Khan, commander of the Persian Cossack Brigade, staged a coup d'état, becoming the effective ruler of Iran.
 In 1923, Ahmad Shah went into exile in Europe.
 Reza Khan induced the Majles to depose Ahmad Shah in October 1925 and to exclude the Qajar dynasty permanently.
 Reza Khan was subsequently proclaimed monarch as Reza Shah Pahlavi, reigning from 1925 to 1941.

-Ahmad Shah died on February 21, 1930, in Neuilly-sur-Seine, France.
+Ahmad Shah died on 21 February 1930, in Neuilly-sur-Seine, France.

 Government and administration

 Iran was divided into five large provinces and a large number of smaller ones at the beginning of Fath Ali Shah's reign, about 20 provinces in 1847, 39 in 1886, but 18 in 1906.
-In 1868, most province governors were Qajar princes.
+In 1868, most provincial governors were Qajar princes.

 Foreign influence and economic concessions

 During the 19th and early 20th centuries, the Qajar dynasty granted extensive concessions to foreign powers, particularly the British Empire and Russian Empire, in exchange for loans, technical expertise, or diplomatic support.
 The dire economic conditions of the Qajar government forced it to give preferential treatment to foreign powers and allow them to access profitable industries, such as the Iranian oil and tobacco industries.

-The Reuters Concession was the first major concession between foreign powers and the Qajar state.
+The Reuters Concession of 1872 was the first major concession between foreign powers and the Qajar state.
 The concession was established between the Qajar state and British entrepreneur Baron Julius de Reuter.
+It was cancelled due to domestic backlash.

-The oil concession, established between Nasr el-Din Shah and Englishman William Knox D'arcy allowed Britain to explore for oil in the southern part of Iran.
+The oil concession, established between Nasr al-Din Shah and Englishman William Knox D'arcy allowed Britain to explore for oil in the southern part of Iran.

 These agreements eroded Iran's sovereignty and became a focal point of nationalist resistance, most notably during the Tobacco Protest (1891–1892) and the Persian Constitutional Revolution (1905–1911).